 Welcome to our site!
 We’re are so excited that you found us.
 Who are we?
-Well, two guys who more than ten years ago went on a long fieldtrip to the “local level” in Nepal.
-Back then, we just fell in love with it.
-We were initiated to the local level in a village in Kavre.
+Well, two guys who many years ago went on a long field trip to the “local level” in Nepal and just fell in love with it.
+We were initiated to the local level in a village in Kavre district.
 Later on, our travels took us to Chitwan, and soon one trip led to another.
-Now, all in all, we have been fortunate enough to explore large parts of the country.
+Today, we have been fortunate enough to explore large parts of the country.
 Have we covered all of it?
 No, and we’re grateful for that, too.
-Every visit to a new district is like a new adventure, and it’s always wonderful to have new discoveries lying ahead.
+Every visit to a new district is like a new adventure, and it’s always exciting to have new discoveries lying ahead.

 Hans Andersen, writing from Copenhagen

 Arun Chalise, living in Kathmandu as photographer and documentary-maker.